Pacific Central Station

-Pacific Central Station is a railway station in Vancouver, British Columbia, Canada, which acts as the western terminus of Via Rail's cross-country The Canadian service to Toronto and the northern terminus of Amtrak's Cascades service to Seattle and Portland.
-The station is also Vancouver's main intercity bus terminal.
-The station is wheelchair accessible and is staffed with full Via services.
+Pacific Central Station is a railway station in Vancouver, British Columbia, Canada, which acts as the western terminus of Via Rail's cross-country The Canadian service to Toronto, Ontario, and the northern terminus of United States passenger railroad company Amtrak's Cascades service to Seattle, Washington, and Portland, Oregon.
+The station, which is also Vancouver's main intercity bus terminal, is wheelchair-accessible and is staffed with full Via services.
 The station is a candidate for the northern terminus of a possible future high-speed rail line being considered primarily by the US state of Washington.

 History

-Pacific Central Station was built in 1917 by the Canadian Northern Railway as the terminus of its line to Edmonton.
-It was dedicated on November 2, 1919, a day after the first Canadian National trains began using the station.
+The station was built in 1917 by the Canadian Northern Railway as the terminus of its line to Edmonton.
+The station was built on reclaimed land that previously was planned for dredging to create a canal between False Creek and Burrard Inlet.
 It was originally named False Creek Station and was designed by the architecture firm Pratt and Ross.
-The building was designated a heritage railway station in 1991.
+The station was dedicated on November 2, 1919, a day after the first Canadian National Railway (CNR) trains began using the station.

+In April 1962, Great Northern Railway closed its neighbouring Vancouver station and relocated its passenger operations to the CNR station, and the old station was razed in 1965.
+The railway (and its successor Burlington Northern Railroad) ran its International passenger service between Seattle and the CNR station until May 1, 1971.
+Amtrak then resumed the Seattle–Vancouver service as the Pacific International from July 1972 until September 30, 1981, when the service was eliminated due to budget cuts.

+In the late 1970s, the Canadian federal government reorganized passenger rail service, founding Via Rail to take control of money-losing passenger operations from CNR and Canadian Pacific Railway (CPR).
+In June 1979, Via Rail decided to consolidate its Vancouver operations at the CNR station.
+By the end of October 1979, the former CPR Waterfront station was closed, and CPR's legacy passenger services were transferred to the CNR station.
+In the first half of 1980, the Vancouver City Council designated the station and its rooftop neon sign as a heritage structure.